a5221985/tutorials/Java/deep_dive_into_java_virtual_machine_architecture_and_java_memory_management.md

 	1. Stack memory
 		1. Stores primitive types and addresses of objects
 		2. Every thread has its own stack so there could be multiple stacks in a JVM
+	2. Heap Space
+		1. The object value is stored in actual Heap
+		2. There could be only one Heap space in a JVM
+2. Stack:
+	1. Abstract data type which serves as collection of elements
+		1. Push - which adds an element to the collection
+		2. Pop - which removes most recently added element
+		3. LIFO - Last in First Out
+3. Stack Memory in Java World
+	1. For every thread JVM will construct runtime stack
+		1. This stack will store method specific values
+	2. As soon as method ends, block becomes unused and become available for next method
+	3. Whenever a method is invoked a new block is invoked in method memory to hold local values and reference to other objects

 ## JVM Memory Management Stack ##
 ## JVM Memory Management Heap Part 1 ##